$SU(\infty)$ Quantum Gravity and Cosmology: Hilbert Space of the Universe and Quantization

-In absence of a background spacetime in \sqgr~the non-Abelian algebra (\ref{suinfgendef}) replaces the usual quantization relations~\cite{qmmathbook,qgrnoncommut}.
-Nonetheless, as this algebra has an infinite rank and is characterized by two continuous variables, it is also possible to find conjugate operators $\hJ_a$ for $\hL_a$ such that $[\hJ_a,\hL_b] = -i \hbar \delta_{ab} \mathbbm{1}$, where $\hJ_a \in \bm[\hm_U^*]$, see appendices of~\cite{hourisqgr} for the demonstration.
-Notice that in this commutation relation we have explicitly shown the Planck constant $\hbar$.
-Indeed, as generators of the Hilbert space of a quantum system, operators $\hL_f$ and $\hL_g$ in (\ref{suinfgendef}) and their homologous $\hL_a$ in a specific basis for $\suinf$ algebra should be normalized such that the r.h.s. of (\ref{suinfgendef}) be proportional to $\hbar$.
-Moreover, later in this work we show that a dimensionful constant, which can be chosen to be the Planck mass $M_P$ or length $L_P \propto 1/M_P$, arises in the model when the Universe is divided to subsystems.
-This constant can be included in the generators such that the r,h.s. of (\ref{suinfgendef}) becomes proportional to $\hbar/M_P$\footnote{This normalization corresponds to using $\suinf$ {\it gauge fields} defined in the following sections as generators of the algebra.}.
-This normalization shows that for $\hbar \rightarrow 0$ or $M_P \rightarrow \infty$ - corresponding to classical limit or no gravity, respectively - the algebra (\ref{suinfgendef}) becomes Abelian and its associated symmetry group $\otimes^{N \rightarrow \infty} U(1) \cong \otimes^{N \rightarrow \infty} \mathbb{R}$.
-This symmetry presents a classical system with $N \rightarrow \infty$ independent observables and the diffeo-surface as parameter space of states disappears.
-Thus, to have a meaningful quantum model $\hbar/M_P$ must remain finite.
-In other words, according to \sqgr~quantumness and gravity are inseparable.
+In the absence of a background spacetime in \sqgr,~the non-Abelian algebra in (\ref{suinfgendef}) replaces the usual quantization relations~\cite{qmmathbook,qgrnoncommut}.
+Nonetheless, as this algebra has an infinite rank and is characterized by two continuous variables, it is also possible to find conjugate operators $\hJ_a$ for $\hL_a$ such that $[\hJ_a,\hL_b] = -i \hbar \delta_{ab} \mathbbm{1}$, where $\hJ_a \in {\mathcal B}[{\mathcal H}_U^*]$ and${\mathcal H}_U^*$ is the dual Hilbert space.
+See the appendices in~\cite{hourisqgr} for the decomposition of $\hL_a$ and $\hJ_a$, and their analogy with position and momentum operators in models with a background spacetime according to the Weyl quantization scheme.
+Notice that, in the above commutation relation, we have explicitly shown the Planck constant $\hbar$.
+Indeed, as the generators of the Hilbert space of a quantum system, operators $\hL_f$ and $\hL_g$ in (\ref{suinfgendef}), and their homologous $\hL_a$ in a specific basis for $\suinf$ algebra, should be normalized such that the r.h.s. of the commutation relation becomes proportional to $\hbar$.
+Moreover, later in this work, we show that a dimensionful constant, which can be chosen to be the Planck mass $M_P$ or the Planck length $L_P \propto 1/M_P$, arises in the model when the Universe is divided into subsystems.
+This constant can be included in the generators such that the r.h.s. of (\ref{suinfgendef}) becomes proportional to $\hbar/M_P$.
+This normalization corresponds to using $\suinf$ gauge fields, defined in (\ref{yminvardef}), as generators of the $\suinfa$ algebra and shows that, for $\hbar \rightarrow 0$ or $M_P \rightarrow \infty$ ---corresponding to classical limit or no gravity, respectively--- the algebra in (\ref{suinfgendef}) becomes Abelian and its associated symmetry group $\otimes^{N \rightarrow \infty} U(1) \cong \otimes^{N \rightarrow \infty} \mathbb{R}$.
+This is the symmetry of a classical system with $N \rightarrow \infty$ independent observables.
+However, in this case, the diffeo-surface as a parameter space for the states of the system would not be present.
+Thus, to have a meaningful quantum model, $\hbar/M_P$ must remain finite.
+In other words, according to \sqgr,~quantumness and gravity are~inseparable.

-\section{A globally static and topological Universe}
+\section{A Globally Static and Topological Universe}